norkart1/student-management-system/replit.md

 - **User Roles**: Admin, Teacher, and Student with distinct access levels and dashboards.
 - **Authentication**: Secure, role-based authentication using JWTs, supporting username-based login for teachers and email/registration number for students/admins.
 Passwords are hashed using bcrypt.
 - **Student Management**: Comprehensive student records, including birth date and registration number.
 Features self-registration, admin approval, and class assignment.
 - **Teacher Management**: Profiles, assignments, and credential management (username-based login).
-Teachers can view/edit student information based on permissions.
+Teachers can only view/edit students from their assigned classes, ensuring proper data isolation between class teachers.
 - **Exam Category System**:
     - Creation of exam categories (e.g., "First Semester") with thumbnail images.
     - Subjects within categories with configurable max scores and individual pass marks (defaulting to 25% of max score, but customizable).